kanakaero/kanakaero.github.io/_pages/home.md

 </div>

 <div class="textp">
-  <p>Currently, I am a research intern working under the guidance of <a href="https://home.iitm.ac.in/sameen/"> Dr. A. Sameen</a> at the <a href="https://home.iitm.ac.in/sameen/research_projects.html"> Theoretical and Computational Fluid Mechanics Lab</a>
+  <p>Under the guidance of <a href="https://home.iitm.ac.in/sameen/">Dr. A. Sameen</a> at the <a href="https://home.iitm.ac.in/sameen/research_projects.html">TCFD Lab</a>, IIT Madras, I'm currently studying the temporal evolution of vortex rings.
+My research uses pseudo-spectral methods, implemented with the open-source, Python-based <a href="https://dedalus-project.org/">Dedalus</a> framework.</p>

-     at the Indian Institute of Technology, Madras.
-We are studying the temporal evolution of vortex rings using pseudo-spectral methods implemented using the Python-based <a href="https://dedalus-project.org/"> Dedalus</a> framework.</p>
+  <p></p>
 </div>

 <h3  class="archive__st">Academic Background</h3>